The COVID-19 crisis is having a dramatic impact on the economy, particularly German industry. But that’s no reason to abandon hope!

 What’s more, advancing digitalisation has nothing to do with making a break with your company’s past.
 The concept of ambidexterity comes in useful here.
 No, we’re not talking about which hand you write with – this is about “pursuing contradictory or contrasting approaches at the same time.
 So, for example, optimising the current business model whilst also working on innovations,” explains German digital expert Andreas Diehl.
-The core business of item, for instance, has stayed the same, but we were quick to kick-start our digital transformation by launching online tools, a range of webinars and the online KITUNIT community.

 4. Make employee involvement and New Work top priorities

-All of the above-mentioned aspects very much depend on the workforce.
+All the above-mentioned aspects very much depend on the workforce.
 Companies can only pave the way for a successful digital transformation if they successfully empower staff and get them involved in the action.
 In addition, the corona crisis has brought about long-lasting changes in the workplace culture.
 Key components of New Work, such as remote working and flexible working time models, have finally entered the mainstream.
 And with many people currently taking the time to reassess their lives, mindfulness and ergonomics (including for desk jobs) have become more important.
 Unprecedented insights into colleagues’ homes have also led to team members getting to know one another better.
 In many areas, the current crisis has brought people closer together and issues surrounding childcare have significantly intensified the focus on diversity.
 Loyalty to employers has increased in many cases, too.
 Companies should build on this and once again take advantage of the many opportunities being opened up by coronavirus.